Sumer16/asunto/README.md

 ### Setup Prisma

-Add MySQL Database (I used PlanetScale, you can use any of your own choice):
+Add PostgreSQL Database (I used PlanetScale but later changed to Supabase, you can use any of your own choice):

 ```bash
 npx prisma generate
 npx prisma db push
 ```

+NOTE: The setup to migrate is very simple for MySQL to PostgreSQL.

 ### Run the development server